Mikulčice: Geography

 Mikulčice is located about 6 km southwest of Hodonín and 52 km southeast of Brno, on the border with Slovakia.
-It lies in a flat landscape of the Lower Morava Valley.
+It lies in a flat landscape in the Lower Morava Valley.
 The municipality is crossed by the Kyjovka River.
-The Czech-Slovak border is formed here by the Morava River.
+The Czech–Slovak border is formed here by the Morava River.

 History

 From the 6th until the 10th century, a Slavic fortified settlement existed 3 km southeast from the modern village on the site called Mikulčice-Valy.
 The settlement was one of the main centres of the Great Moravian Empire, plausibly its capital city.
 Excavations unearthed the remnants of twelve churches, a palace, and more than 2,500 graves (including a horse burial).

 The first written mention of Mikulčice is from 1141.
 The Church of the Assumption of the Virgin Mary was first mentioned in 1353.
 At the beginning of the 15th century, a fortress stood here.
 The fortress was probably destroyed during the Hussite Wars.

 Mikulčice was heavily damaged by the 2021 South Moravia tornado.